msprev/panzer/README.md

 panzer accepts pandoc filters. panzer allows filters to behave in two new ways:

-1. Filters can take more than one command line argument (first argument still reserved for the writer).
+1. Json filters can take more than one command line argument (first argument still reserved for the writer).
 2. A `panzer_reserved` field is added to the AST metadata branch with goodies for filters to mine.

+For pandoc, filters and lua-filters are applied in the order specified on the command line.
+This is not possible with panzer.
+Instead all lua-filters are applied first, as a single batch, in the order specified first on the command line and then by the style definition.
+Then, all json filters are applied in the order specified on the command line and then by the style definition.

 The follow pandoc command line options cannot be used with panzer: